-According to a recent Washington Post article published on Friday, the party suspects that Arturo Hernandez and Mark Norton, the only names to appear on the party’s primary ballot, are being supported by the Republican and Democratic parties respectively.
-Green leadership claims that neither candidate has been involved with the party in the past as an officer, volunteer, or dues-paying member.
-This comes at a particularly significant time for the party, as it recently regained its party-recognition status for the 2024 and 2026 election cycles.
+A Washington Post article published Friday reports that the party suspects Arturo Hernandez and Mark Norton, the only candidates to appear on the party’s primary ballot, of being supported by the Republican and Democratic parties, respectively.
+The organization claims that neither candidate has been previously involved with the party, whether as an officer, volunteer, or dues-paying member.

-The party initially rose suspicions about both candidates back in late March, cautioning members about signing nomination papers.
+The party initially rose suspicions about both candidates back in March, cautioning members about signing nomination papers.
+It comes at a particularly significant time, as the party recently regained its party-recognition status for the 2024 and 2026 election cycles.

 This is why some Greens (and members of other third parties) have talked about dues-paying membership in the past.